pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 ## What Is Using $expr Inside $match All About?

-Complicating things a little, in more recent MongoDB versions, the statement about `$match` not supporting expressions is innaccurate.
+Complicating things a little, in more recent MongoDB versions, the statement about `$match` not supporting expressions is inaccurate.
 MongoDB version 3.6 introduced the [$expr operator](https://docs.mongodb.com/manual/reference/operator/query/expr/) used in regular MQL queries and hence in `$match` stages too.
 Inside an  `$expr` operator, you can include any composite expression fashioned from `$` operator functions, `$` field paths and `$$` variables.

 A few situations demand having to use `$expr` from inside a `$match` stage.
 Examples include: